Maryam308/FarmVenture-backend/README.md

 FarmVenture was created to promote agritourism, help local farms gain visibility, and provide city dwellers with meaningful rural experiences; all within a single digital platform.
 Whether you're looking for a weekend workshop or fresh farm produce, FarmVenture makes the connection simple, reliable, and delightful.
 Support local farms.
 Experience real agriculture.

----

-## User Stories

----

-## ERD Diagram

----

-## Assets & Inspiration

-Images, videos, and layout inspiration for this project were sourced from [Pinterest](https://www.pinterest.com/), focusing on visual appeal and modern UI.

-> These assets are used for educational purposes and UI/UX inspiration only.
-All rights belong to the original creators.

----

-## 🧪 Technologies Used

----

-## 🎯 Next Steps / Future Enhancements